 CO.
-No. Upon completion of this course, students will be able to PSO addressed CL CO-1 understand wavelet basis and characterize continuous and discrete wavelet transform 2 Un CO-2 understand multi resolution analysis and identify various wavelets and evaluate their time frequency resolution properties 3 Un CO-3 analyze discrete wavelet transforms with multirate digital filters 8 An CO-4 discuss and explain the main merits and limitations of wavelet analysis 2 An CO-5 explain the properties and applications of wavelet transform 1 Ev CO-6 apply into real life problems 2,3 Ар CO-7 explain brief features and strength of transform beyond wavelet.
-2 Ev CO-8 design certain classes of wavelets to specification and justify the basis of the application of wavelet transforms to different fields 1,6 Cr
+No. Upon completion of this course, students will be able to PSO addressed CL CO-1 understand wavelet basis and characterize continuous and discrete wavelet transform 2 Un CO-2 understand multi resolution analysis and identify various wavelets and evaluate their time frequency resolution properties 3 Un CO-3 discuss and explain the main merits and limitations of wavelet analysis 2 An CO-4 explain the properties and applications of wavelet transform 1 Un CO-5 explain brief features and strength of transform beyond wavelet.
+2 Un CO-6 analyse the basis of the application of wavelet transforms to different fields 1,6 An

 Semester - III

 Elective III B Wavelet Analysis

-Course Code: 21PMAE32Hrs/week: 4Hrs/Sem: 60Credits: 4
+Course Code: 21PMAE32 Hrs/week: 4 Hrs/Sem: 60 Credits: 4